 A study of the philosophic, historic and cultural foundations of present-day educational programs.
 This course serves as an important resource area in evaluating current approaches to child development, early education and early intervention.
 The ethical and professional roles of early childhood personnel are considered.
 Prerequisites: Second-year status or permission of instructor.
-[Fall, Spring] [3 credits] [contact hour(s)]
+[Spring (every other)] Liberal Arts/Sciences Elective [3 credits] [contact hour(s)]